+Renowned for being very cute and very sleepy, the Hazel Dormouse (Muscardinus avellanarius) is the only species of dormouse that is native to Britain.
 Tragically, dormice have suffered a serious decline over the last century.
 This has largely been due to inadequate land management and farming, which has meant that the number of woodlands and hedgerows, where dormice live, has been dramatically reduced.
 The Hazel Dormouse is a European protected species and is listed on schedule 5 of the 1981 Wildlife & Countryside Act; it is therefore protected against any deliberate killing, injuring or habitat destruction.

-Dormouse Conservation Warwickshire (DCW)
+Dormouse Conservation Warwickshire

 Although dormice used to be widespread throughout England and Wales, their populations have decreased substantially and there are only a few scattered populations remaining in the Midlands.
 In 1999 Warwickshire had only six known populations of dormice, according to a county-wide survey for Natural England.
 Only one of these appears to remain today and the species is the subject of Local Biodiversity Action Plan (LBAP).
-In 2009 Ruth Moffatt, former LBAP Co-ordinator, took on the plight of the dormouse by forming the Warwickshire Dormouse Conservation Group (WDCG) to research the current status of the species in the county.
-Since 2009 there have been four introductions of dormice to three woodlands; it seems that at two of these sites this has been a success as juveniles have been found during box checks since the release.
+In 2009 Ruth Moffatt, former LBAP Co-ordinator, took on the plight of the dormouse by forming the Warwickshire Dormouse Conservation Group, later called Dormouse Conservation Warwickshire, to research the current status of the species in the county.
+A 45-page report 'The Status of the Hazel Dormouse (Muscardinus avellanarius) in Warwickshire, Coventry & Solihull in 2016' includes an account of this search for Warwickshire's missing dormice.

 The early work of the Warwickshire Dormouse Conservation Group

-In 2012 PTES awarded funding to the WDCG for survey work and equipment for use within Warwickshire Wildlife Trust's Dunsmore Living Landscapes Scheme.
+In 2012 PTES awarded funding for survey work and equipment for use within Warwickshire Wildlife Trust's Dunsmore Living Landscapes Scheme.
 This part of the landscape scale project is called 'Action for Dormice' involved mapping of the area to identify good fruiting hazel and the installation of nest tubes and boxes in Ryton and Wappenbury Woods.